zeek/zeek-docs/doc/scripts/base/bif/plugins/Zeek_RDP.events.bif.zeek.rst

    Generated for RDPEUDP SYNACK UDP Datagram

-   :c: The connection record for the underlying transport-layer session/flow.
+   :param c: The connection record for the underlying transport-layer session/flow.